Faculty, Part-Time Lecturer, and Instructor Resources

 - Academic Integrity Statement

-To assist you in designing your course, copies of past syllabi for specific courses are available and Claire Padovano can provide you with copies.
+To assist you in designing your course, copies of past syllabi for specific courses are available and Lynn Astorga, Director of PTL Faculty can provide you with copies.
 You are also encouraged to talk to members of our faculty who have previously taught the course.
 While you have the academic freedom to determine the specific content and evaluation strategy for your course, it is imperative that you match your content to the course title and official catalog description.
 You should plan for students to receive feedback on their progress throughout the semester (quizzes, assignments, hourly exams, or other formal evaluations).
 It is not appropriate to base a final grade on a single assignment, paper, or exam.
 Graduate final exams or presentations can be held during the last scheduled class or by arrangement.
-The schedule for undergraduate exams, including date and location, is determined by the University Scheduling office.
+The schedule for undergraduate exams, including date and location, is determined by the University Scheduling Office.

 Homework and reading assignments vary widely, but 2 to 4 hours a week is an approximate average load for a three-credit course.
 Be sure to communicate the requirements, learning objectives and outcomes, and evaluation strategy of the course clearly in your course syllabus.